 What is ChexSystems?

-ChexSystems does not make any decisions regarding whether or not an account is opened for you.
-That choice depends solely on the bank that you decide to work with, and not all banks use ChexSystems when determining whether or not they’ll open an account.
+ChexSystems does not make any decisions regarding whether a bank account is opened for you.
+That choice depends solely on the financial institutions you decide to work with, but not all banks use ChexSystems.

 This means you have access to your ChexSystems report in much the same manner as you can access the credit reports from the three major credit bureaus.
 If you’ve had problems opening a bank account, it may be wise for you to order your ChexSystems report to see what’s listed.

 - Up to $300 sign-up bonus with direct deposit